 Water reclamation plant turned garden

 The idea of turning the grounds of the Tillman Water Reclamation Plant into a Japanese Garden was conceived by Donald C. Tilman.
 The plant treats and reclaims wastewater, removing it from the sewer system and reducing the need for large sewer pipes downstream from the plant.
-That may not sound attractive but through creativity and foresight, the plant has demonstrated how reclaimed water can be used in a positive way.
+That may not sound attractive, but through creativity and foresight, the plant has demonstrated how reclaimed water can be used positively.

-The garden was dedicated in 1984 and I’ve seen it evolve over time.
+The garden was dedicated in 1984, and I’ve seen it evolve.

 Urban Oasis